 Anyone who earns a commission or compensation acting as a real estate broker, agent, or property manager must have a license.
-Get listings of properties for sale from your employer agent.
-The key components of property management (renting and collecting rents) are considered real estate activities under current New York real estate licensing laws.
-If a property manager is going to rent, sell, negotiate the rental of a property, collect rents, or place tenants on behalf of a client owner, he will need a broker's license.
+Obtaining listings of properties for sale from an employer agent is key.
+The components of property management (renting and collecting rents) are considered real estate activities under New York real estate licensing laws.
+If a property manager is going to rent, sell, negotiate the rental of a property, collect rents, or place tenants on behalf of a client owner, they will need a broker's license.